dixonge/vagabondians/posts/three-years-ago-quit-jobs-ran-away-home.md

 ---
-eleventyNavigation:
-  parent: Mexico
-  key: Three Years Ago We Quit Our Jobs And Ran Away From Home
+title: Three Years Ago We Quit Our Jobs And Ran Away From Home
 date: 2014-03-25
 author: "Glenn"
 authorDescription: "Retired I.T. nerd - expat in Mexico"